Best Sydney Attractions For Babies, Toddlers And Preschoolers

 Kindercraften At Casula Powerhouse Arts Centre

 A creative playgroup for kids 5 and under, Kindercraften is on every Monday during term time and during school holidays, watch your child become inspired to make a take-home artwork through investigative art play at Casula.
 Each week they'll be introduced to a range of creative encounters, methods and materials, with both individual and collaborative learning outcomes.
-The cost is $65/term, with nine sessions all up.
+The cost is $10 per workshop.
 Details here.

 Dandy Lions At The Royal Botanic Garden